spanag/eden/docs/faq.rst

 - A different order of summation, that happens they are split over multiple cores in a computer;
 - The distribution of model parts between computers in a multi-machine simulation.

-To study the issue and potential causes further, refer to a web search on "floating point determinism" (for example, ""`Determinism and Reproducibility in Large-Scale HPC Systems <https://wodet.cs.washington.edu/wp-content/uploads/2013/03/wodet2013-final12.pdf>`__").
+To study the issue and potential causes further, refer to a web search on "floating point determinism" (for example, "`Determinism and Reproducibility in Large-Scale HPC Systems <https://wodet.cs.washington.edu/wp-content/uploads/2013/03/wodet2013-final12.pdf>`__").

 In conclusion, measures to attempt deterministic simulation may get the output to be close enough in between simulation runs, but this is regrettably not guaranteed within practical limits.